JavonDavis/Wine-Catalougue/README.md

 ### Contribution guidelines ###

-Any bugs noticed please place in the issue tracker
+Any bugs noticed please place in the issue tracker which can be accessed in the issues option under navigation

 ### Contact ###